thomasWeise/oa/preface/README.md

 This book is released under the *Attribution-NonCommercial-ShareAlike 4.0 International license* (CC&nbsp;BY&#8209;NC&#8209;SA&nbsp;4.0), see <http://creativecommons.org/licenses/by-nc-sa/4.0/> for a summary.
 I try to develop it in multiple languages in parallel, but I will probably not be able to keep them synchronized.
 English will probably the language with the most up-to-date version.
+The results of all experiments that we run in this book are available in the repository [oa_data](https://github.com/thomasWeise/oa_data).

 | &nbsp;